apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 And, most promising of them all, [RADLADS](https://arxiv.org/abs/2505.03005).
 They even released [training code](https://github.com/SmerkyG/GoldFinch-paper/tree/radlads), which is very awesome.

-Optimizing ZO so your runs means optimizing inference.
+Optimizing ZO training means optimizing inference.
 And optimizing transformer inference tends to be really hard, because of kvcache management.
 For the sake of rapid experimentation it makes sense to train a model to act as a good base for experiments.

 I don't think such a model exists yet.
 The closest is [RWKV](https://www.rwkv.com/).
 It would be cool to convert an existing large model, one stronger than RWKV, to something like an RNN.